pandalilly/stake-pool-school-handbook/stake-pool-guide/stake-pool-operations/transactions.md

 So at this moment the tip is on block 795346.

-To build the transaction we need to specify the **TTL \(Time to live\)**, this is the block height limit for our transaction to be included in a block, if it is not in a block by that slot the transaction will be cancelled.
+To build the transaction we need to specify the **TTL \(Time To Live\)**, this is the block height limit for our transaction to be included in a block, if it is not in a block by that slot the transaction will be cancelled.

 From `protocol.json` we know that we have 1 slot per second.
 Lets say that it will take us 10 minutes to build the transaction, and that we want to give it another 10 minutes window to be included in a block.
 So we need 20 minutes or 1200 slots.
 So we add 1200 to the current tip: 795346 + 1200 = 796546.
 So our TTL is 796546